MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-server.md

 # An overview of Windows Server IoT 2019

+> [!NOTE]
+> Windows 10 Containers are supported for commercial deployments on Windows IoT Server and Windows Server 2019.

 ## What is Windows Server IoT 2019?
 Windows Server IoT 2019 is a full version of Windows Server 2019 that delivers enterprise manageability and security to IoT solutions.
 Windows Server IoT 2019 shares all the benefits of the world-wide Windows ecosystem.
 It is a binary equivalent to Windows Server 2019, so you can use the same familiar development and management tools that you use on your general-purpose servers.
 However, when it comes to licensing and distribution, the general-purpose version and IoT versions differ.
 Windows Server IoT 2019 is only licensed through the OEM channel under special dedicated use rights.